open-telemetry/opentelemetry-java-instrumentation/docs/contributing/javaagent-jar-components.md

 In addition, the extension of all class files is changed from `class` to `classdata`.
 This ensures that general classloaders cannot find nor load these classes.
-- When `io.opentelemetry.javaagent.bootstrap.AgentInitializer` is invoked, it creates an instance of `io.opentelemetry.instrumentation.auto.api.AgentClassLoader`, loads an `io.opentelemetry.javaagent.tooling.AgentInstaller` from that `AgentClassLoader` and then passes control on to the `AgentInstaller` (now in the `AgentClassLoader`).
+- When `io.opentelemetry.javaagent.bootstrap.AgentInitializer` is invoked, it creates an instance of `io.opentelemetry.javaagent.instrumentation.api.AgentClassLoader`, loads an `io.opentelemetry.javaagent.tooling.AgentInstaller` from that `AgentClassLoader` and then passes control on to the `AgentInstaller` (now in the `AgentClassLoader`).
 The `AgentInstaller` then installs all of the